jayp41/MiniOneRec/README.md

 - 2025-11-07 — You can now choose to freeze the LLM parameters during the SFT stage and train only the embeddings for the newly added SID vocabulary.

-- 2025-10-31 — You can now directly download the implementation **checkpoints** of our MiniOnRec model.
+- 2025-10-31 — You can now directly download the implementation **checkpoints** of our MiniOneRec model.

 - 2025-10-31 — The SID construction method in **RQ-Kmeans** has been updated.